jhilberdink/Canadian_Election_Study_Analysis/README.md

 ## Machine Learning Model

-We will attempt to predict respondents' party preferences based on their demographic information and their issue priorities.
-We plan to used a k-means algorithm to cluster respondents and test how well it will predict their voting preferences.
+We will attempt to predict respondents' political party preferences based on their demographic information and their issue priorities.
+We plan to use a supervised machine learning model such as Random Forest or Ensemble Classifier to predict party prefence.
 ...